mt-webdev/mt-webdev.github.io/README.md

    - enabled for "add to homescreen" (at least it should be)
  - async content fetching
  - offline first
+ - should look good on printers/pdf's (css-grid got some issues with page-breaks)

  # Source
  Source is inside the dev branch.